What to do if…

 -

-- If the message claims an urgent deadline, treat that as extra reason to verify via the official channel.
+- If the message says you must act urgently, treat that as a reason to verify through the official channel, not through the message link.

 -

-- Change the password to a new, long one you haven’t used elsewhere.
+- Change the password to a new, long password you have not used anywhere else.

-- Turn on 2-step verification (2FA) if offered.
+- Turn on 2-step verification if the account offers it.

 -

-Secure the email account that receives booking emails (this matters most)
+Secure the email account used for the booking

-- Change your email password and enable 2FA.
+- Change your email password and turn on 2-step verification.

-- Review recent sign-ins / devices and sign out anything unfamiliar.
+- Review recent sign-ins and devices, then sign out of anything unfamiliar.

 -